Cray-HPE/docs-csm/install/redeploy_pit_node.md

     pit# efibootmgr | grep -Ei "ip(v4|4)"
     ```

-1. Set the boot order for **master nodes** from one of the following guides:
+1. Set and trim the boot order for **master nodes** using one of the following guides:

     > `**NOTE**` If your boot order from `efibootmgr` looks like one of [these examples](../background/ncn_boot_workflow.md#examples) then you can proceed to the next step.